Northern Rubber Company

-The Northern Rubber Company was a manufacturer of Indian rubber products founded in Retford, Nottinghamshire in 1871.
+The Northern Rubber Company was a manufacturer of India rubber products founded in Retford, Nottinghamshire, England in 1871.
 Its assets were sold and acquired multiple times, but there is a direct link from The Northern Rubber Company to aerospace components manufacturer Icon Aerospace Technology, which was acquired by US firm IPS in 2020 and which still manufactures engineering components on the Thrumpton Lane site in Retford.

 History

 Founding

 The Northern Rubber Company was founded by merchant-turned industrialist Alfred Pegler in Retford, Nottinghamshire in 1871 when Pegler purchased the Victoria Works, Thrumpton Lane, Retford.
 The premises has previously been used to manufacture a type of linoleum.

 Helped by his sons Stephen and Francis (Frank), Pegler was inspired by the Victorian industrial boom to begin manufacturing India Rubber Products such as hose, protective aprons, rubber sheets and hot water bottles.
 In 1881 it employed 21 men, 11 boys and 13 women.
 By 1914 it employed 400 people who manufactured rubber fittings for railways, steamships and mines.

 According to Nicholson (p 58), Alfred Pegler intended that his son Stephen should run the business but he became "a cripple as a child, resulting in his son Frank purchasing his interest".